 God bless and keep you, Aldo.
 At this point, I'm not even sure I'll be able to read Action because I have a hard time seeing anything other than sadface in RM's art.

-― like working at a jewelry store and not knowing about bracelets (Dr. Superman), Saturday, 3 September 2011 19:14 (eight years ago) link
+― like working at a jewelry store and not knowing about bracelets (Dr. Superman), Saturday, 3 September 2011 19:14 (twelve years ago) link

 Aldo, nice work--I salute you.
 Much more fun to read than the comic itself

 ― not bulimic, just a cat (James Morrison), Sunday, 4 September 2011 13:19 (twelve years ago) link

 Good luck, Aldo, I hope you come through the other side of this with your sanity.

 ― Halal Spaceboy (WmC), Sunday, 4 September 2011 13:20 (twelve years ago) link